 Summer 1944, Rev. L. Floyd Lewis accepted a joint call of the congregation and commission on American Missions to serve as pastor of Elim and surrounding defense area with specific duties at Hill Field, Sahara Village and Bushnell General Hospital in Brigham City.

-March 6th, 1949, the first worship service with communion was held in the new sanctuary.
+March 6, 1949, The first worship service with communion was held in the new sanctuary.

 1950, Pastor Lewis accepted a call to Fontana, California.
-During Pastor Lewis’ tenure, church membership increased 120% to nearly 300 members.
-A new organization for single women, the “Ailota Girls,” was established and the Lutheran Brotherhood was revived.
+During Pastor Lewis’ tenure, church membership had increased 120% to nearly 300 members.
+A new organization for single women, the “Ailota Girls,” was established, and the Lutheran Brotherhood was revived.

-1955, the Rev. Lowell Erickson became the new pastor and served Elim for just over 5 years.
+1955, Rev. Lowell Erickson became the new pastor and served Elim for just over 5 years.

-1963, ground for the expansion was broken, and the “renewed” Elim was dedication on October 13th, 1963, just 75 years and 3 days after the congregation’s first pastor began his work in Ogden.
+1963, Ground for the expansion was broken, and the “renewed” Elim was dedicated on October 13, 1963, just 75 years and 3 days after the congregation’s first pastor began his work in Ogden.
 1963 was a high-water mark for Elim in several ways.
-It celebrated its “Diamond Jubilee” anniversary, completed the expansion program and reached 800 baptized members and 450 confirmed members.
+It celebrated its “Diamond Jubilee” anniversary, completed the expansion program, and reached 800 baptized members and 450 confirmed members.
 It also started Elim’s first year as part of the new “Lutheran Church in America,” which grew out of the merger of four large Lutheran synods.

 1967, Rev. Lyle Paulsen was called to serve Elim and began his ministry in November of that year.